ljm1400/cs326-final-Dalet/docs/final.md

 #### Conclusion:
 A conclusion describing your team’s experience in working on this project.
 This should include what you learned through the design and implementation process, the difficulties you encountered, what your team would have liked to know before starting the project that would have helped you later, and any other technical hurdles that your team encountered.
 ##### What we learned:
+- We all learned a lot from this project.
+We learned how to create web pages using bootstrap, we learned about passport.js, we learned how to set up data bases with atlas and connect our application.
+We also learned how to work together as a team on the project.
+Communicating and splitting up work was something that at first we struggled with especially scince we couldnt meet in person, but as the semster progressed we became better and better at working in tandem with eachother in a productive way.

 ##### Difficulties:
 - __Technical Hurdle__: Communication.
 Eventually, we started pinging each other on slack to make sure we were all on the same page, but it took a while to get used to checking Slack everyday to see what work had been done/if work had been done that day